Schizotypal Personality Disorder

 Also, symptoms must have begun by early adulthood.

-Doctors must distinguish schizotypal personality disorder from schizophrenia, which causes similar, but more severe, bizarre, and persistent symptoms.
+Doctors must distinguish schizotypal personality disorder from schizophrenia, which causes similar, but more severe symptoms.

 General treatment of schizotypal personality disorder is the same as that for all personality disorders.

 The main treatment for schizotypal personality disorder is drugs.
-Antipsychotic drugs (used to schizophrenia) lessen anxiety and other symptoms.
-Antidepressants may also help lessen anxiety in people with schizotypal personality disorder.
+Antipsychotic drugs (used to treat schizophrenia) lessen anxiety and other symptoms.
+Newer (second-generation) antidepressants may also help lessen anxiety in people with schizotypal personality disorder.

 Cognitive-behavioral therapy that focuses on acquiring social skills and managing anxiety can help.
 Such therapy can also make people more aware of how their own behavior may be perceived.